 - An interview with a public health official to learn of others who may have been exposed.
 COVID-19 is a reportable communicable disease.

-- Students who come to the Hamre Center for testing will be directed to a form to list every person and situation where they have been in close proximity to – within 6 feet for 15 minutes or more – beginning two days prior to the onset of their symptoms.
+- Students who come to the Hamre Center for testing will be directed to a form to list every person and situation where they have been in close proximity to – 6 feet or less for a cumulative total of 15 minutes or more over a 24 hour period – beginning two days prior to the onset of their symptoms.
 If asymptomatic (no symptoms), students should list everyone they have been in close contact with beginning two days prior to testing.

 - If the test comes back positive, the student who tests positive will be notified by either the Minnesota Department of Health or a Macalester Contact Tracing team member and the student will provide that list of names.
 Names of people who test positive or who may have been exposed will not be released without permission.